This week is Mental Health Awareness Week

-and on March 25th, 2020, 8 weeks today, we were told by the Prime-Minister that the country had to go into lockdown.
+On March 25th, 2020, 8 weeks today, we were told by the Prime Minister that the country had to go into lockdown.
 We are now in the 2nd phase of COVID 19 lockdown, and for some, that means they can return to work and some kind of normality; for others like myself, it means more time spent away from friends and clients.

 I am curious how you have been coping?
 What have you gained?
 And what have you lost?